THE XK MODEL HISTORY

 On the 24th July 2014, the very last X150 was built and was handed over to its new custodian - Jaguar Heritage.
 The penultimate XK was a Polaris White naturally aspirated coupé that will be the last customer car – this was handed over by Castle Bromwich Operations Director Nicolas Guibert to Roger Carroll, Dealer Principal of Rybrook Jaguar in Chester who was receiving the car on behalf of his customer.

 The final car was an Italian Racing Red XKR coupé which was presented by Nicolas to Mike Beasley,Jaguar’s former Managing Director and now Vice Chairman of the Jaguar Daimler Heritage Trust.
-In line with tradition, the car is being gifted by JLR to the Trust and will form part of the collection; a special registration number has already been allocated for this – JH14 XKR.
+In line with tradition, the car is being gifted by JLR to the Trust and will form part of the collection; a special registration number was allocated for this – JH14 XKR.